-Al Trujillo teaches oceanography, geology, and geography at Palomar Community College in San Marcos, California (near San Diego), where he is a Distinguished Teaching Professor of Earth Sciences and co-Director of the Oceanography Program.
+Al Trujillo (retired 2020) taught oceanography, geology, and geography at Palomar Community College in San Marcos, California (near San Diego), where he was a Distinguished Teaching Professor of Earth Sciences and co-Director of the Oceanography Program for 30 years.
 He received his bachelor’s degree in geology from the University of California at Davis and his master’s degree in geology from Northern Arizona University, afterwards working for several years in industry as a developmental geologist, hydrogeologist, and computer specialist.
 Al began teaching in the Earth Sciences Department at Palomar College in 1990.
 In 1997, he was awarded Palomar’s Distinguished Faculty Award for Excellence in Teaching and was also awarded Palomar’s Research Award in 2005 for work on his textbooks.
 He is a co-author of two leading college-level oceanography textbooks: Essentials of Oceanography and Introductory Oceanography and is also a contributing author for two Earth science textbooks: Earth and Earth Science.
-In 2012, Essentials of Oceanography, 10th Edition, was awarded the prestigious Text and Academic Author’s Association “Texty” award for textbook excellence.
+In 2012, Essentials of Oceanography, 10th Edition, was awarded the prestigious Text and Academic Author’s Association (TAA) “Texty” award for textbook excellence.
 In 2017, Essentials of Oceanography, 12th Edition, was awarded the TAA McGuffey Longevity Award.

-Using On Course Principles to Support Student Success part of Geoscience in Two-year Colleges:Supporting and Advancing Geoscience Education in Two-Year Colleges:Supporting Student Success:Supporting Student Success in Geoscience at Two-year Colleges:Essays
+Using On Course Principles to Support Student Success part of SAGE 2YC:Workshops:Supporting Student Success in Geoscience at Two-year Colleges:Essays

 Palomar College faculty have recently received four-day On Course Workshop training on incorporating On Course strategies in their classrooms.
 On Course is a series of learning strategies for empowering students to become active, responsible learners.
 There is abundant data that demonstrates how On Course active learning strategies have increased student retention and success.
 Dr. Skip Downing details On Course strategies in his textbook, On Course: Strategies for Creating Success in College and in Life (Cengage Learning), which is used in college success courses.